 Perhaps our prayers have prevented a full melt down at Japan's nuclear plants, but one thing is for sure - Man's illusion of playing God or at least having control over our planet's environment, evaporated as the first plant exploded and then the other.

 You may now say the previous paragraph was a rash statement.
-After all, nuclear power is safe, right?
+After all, nuclear power is safe and Carbon free!
 Please allow me to substantiate why I stand by those words:

 In 1979 I interned with an Environmental Company that was conducting several studies at a new nuclear power plant that had yet to start operations.
 These studies were to have results "before" operating so they can be compared to "after" starting up.
 The plant to this day has never operated to create energy from nuclear power, but that is another story.